 - Calm—but only because the panic hasn’t hit

-This is the prequel to the divorce healing stages—and it matters.
+This is the prequel to the stages of divorce healing, and it matters.
 Acknowledge it.
 Don’t rush through it.
 Don’t gaslight yourself into pretending you’re “fine.”

 This is the “holy sh*t” moment.
 The stage that makes your knees buckle in Target or leaves you sobbing over a song you didn’t even like before.

-You’ll know you’ve hit this part of the stages of healing after divorce when:
+You’ll know you’ve hit this part of the divorce healing process after divorce when:

 - You can’t stop checking their social media even though you hate yourself for it